endpoints4s/endpoints4s/documentation/manual/src/doc/quick-start.md

 ~~~ scala src=../../../../documentation/examples/quickstart/client/src/main/scala/quickstart/Usage.scala#increment
 ~~~

-As you can see, invoking an endpoint is as easy as calling a method on the `CounterClient` object.
+As you can see, invoking an endpoint consists of calling a function on the `CounterClient` object.
 The *endpoints* library then builds an HTTP request (according to the endpoint description), sends it to the server, and eventually decodes the HTTP response (according to the endpoint description).